 For me, this creation of a highly effective engineering firm was much more fulfilling than doing the individual work of engineering.

-This transition must be made based on a personal desire to make a legacy change in the world that you could never accomplish on your own.
+This transition must be made based on a personal desire to make a legacy change in the world that you can never accomplish on your own.
 If you don’t have this desire as a skilled professional, you should stick with your own practice.

-Energy is synonymous with “attitude”.
 If you have a poor attitude, it’s difficult to accomplish most things in life.
 Ironically, most people don’t know that they have a poor attitude.
 This not-knowing, dare I say “ignorance”, leads to damaging the people you lead.

+Us Core Energy Coaches™ use a different term for attitude… we call it “energy”.
 I’ll quickly walk you through five different energy levels, or attitudes, I use as a Core Energy Coach™.

 The first level is “victim”.
 In victim thinking, leaders think that they’re being sandwiched between customers and their employees.
 There’s no way out.
 With this attitude, you’ll complain about outside influences as excuses in why your team is failing.